toni1991/QtMqtt/README.md

 Caution: The installation with 'make install' is not fully tested but should work!

+# Mac
+    Tested make install on Mac library installed in /usr/local/lib and header files in /usr/local/include/qmqtt

 <!---
 Under windows it's neccessary to copy the compiled files listed below to the directory ".../Qt/...qml/QmlQmqtt".
  - libQmlQmqtt.a